OttaviaE/implicitMeasures/README.md

 The goal of implicitMeasures is to provide functions for cleaning data from different implicit measures, computing their scores, and plotting the results.
-So far, functions for the computing the scores for the Implicit Association Test (IAT) and the Single Category-IAT (SC-IAT) ara
+So far, functions for the computing the scores for the Implicit Association Test (IAT) and the Single Category-IAT (SC-IAT) are
 available:

   - `clean_iat()` cleans and prepares the data for computing the IAT